 30 minutes driving Sometimes referred to as the 8th Wonder of the World, Niagara Falls is a must-see destination.
 You can choose to visit the Falls on the American side or bring your passport and cross over to the Canadian side.
 The Canadian side is considered to have better panoramic views and the surrounding area has a much more developed tourist infrastructure in an area called Clifton Hill (think restaurants, mini golf, ferris wheel, etc.).
 That said, the American side is still a breathtaking experience.
 We recommend doing one of the immersive experiences at the Falls.
-You can go on the Maid of the Mist, which is a boat ride that brings you right up to the water fall, or you can walk alongside and under a portion of the waterfall in the Cave of the Winds (Journey Behind the Falls is the Canadian equivalent).
-Just be prepared to wear a poncho and get a little wet at both!
+You can go on the Maid of the Mist, which is a boat ride that brings you right up to the waterfall, or you can walk alongside and under a portion of the waterfall in the Cave of the Winds (Journey Behind the Falls is the Canadian equivalent).
+Just be prepared to wear a poncho and get wet at both!

 3 mins walking Explore the waterfront behind the Marriott Harborcenter hotel.
 Canalside is at the heart of Buffalo's waterfront revitalization and many events are held in this area throughout the year.
 Walk along the boardwalk, enjoy ice cream, a beer garden, take a ride on the heritage carousel or rent a bike or kayak.
+There is also a Naval and Military Park and well as several different types of boat tours departing from this area.
+Don't forget to try and find Shark Girl while exploring the area.
+For beer lovers, there is a craft beer festival on Saturday.
+Liberty Hound is always a good choice to relax and enjoy the waterfront with some good food and drink selections.

 20 mins walking or 5 mins driving Riverworks is the perfect example of Buffalo's industrial flair.
 This waterside entertainment destination includes everything from a ropes course, zipline, and ferris wheel, to a great sports bar and often live music.
 You can rock climb up the converted grain silos or even rent a floating tiki hut to drift down the river with friends.
 This place truly has it all.